Narshe1412/Code-Institute-User-Centric-Frontend/README.md

         4. Try to submit the form with all inputs valid and verify that a success message appears.

 5. As a user, I want to be able to find social media links that will point me to other social media accounts from the band, so I can choose my preferred social media app to interact with the band.
     1. Navigate to the top of the page
     2. Click on any of the social media icons to navigate to the respective social media account

 ### Responsiveness
 - Small devices:
     The website is collapsed for smaller devices, to make easier the navigation and access to the content.
 Top menu is collapsed and can be brought up using the "hamburger" icon on the top.
 Content that displays in several columns for bigger screens is stacked in a single column for small devices.
 Most margins are reduced or non existant.
 - Larger devices:
     The websive uses a full range of columns to make it visually pleasant the exploration and navigation in larger devices.
 Menu is completely visible and allows easy navigation.

 ### Other tests performed
 - All external links include target=_blank so the user never closes the site by navigating to a external resource.
 - Submitting the form does not add any of the form contents to the user's URL (via POST method)

 ### Browsers
-- Tested in the following browsers:
+Tested in the following browsers:
-        - Google Chrome: 69.0.3497.100 ¦ Fully Compatible
+Google Chrome | 69.0.3497.100 | Fully Compatible
-        - Mozilla Firefox: 62.0 ¦ Fully Compatible
+Mozilla Firefox | 62.0 | Fully Compatible
-        - Microsoft Edge: 42.17134.1.0 ¦ Fully Compatible
+Microsoft Edge | 42.17134.1.0 | Fully Compatible
-        - Opera: 52.0 ¦ Fully Compatible
+Opera | 52.0 | Fully Compatible
-        - Internet Explorer: 11 ¦ Member profiles not working, rest of functionality compatible
+Internet Explorer | 11 | Member profiles not working, rest of functionality compatible

 ## Deployment

 This website consist in a static project structure.
 It can be deployed to any hosting website as long as it keeps the same structure and filenames are not altered in regards of case (upper-lower case).

     .
     ├── assets              # Static media files
     │   ├── audio           # Audio library (MP3 files)
     │   ├── css             # Stylesheets
     │   ├── docs            # Support files for README.md
     │   ├── images          # Picture library (JPG, PNG, SVG files) │   └── video           # Video library (MP4 files)
     ├── index.html
     └── README.md

 ## Credits